top of page

 • Water and snacks

-Tip: Try playing in your recital outfit once before the performance to make sure you’re comfortable.
+Tip: Try playing in your recital outfit once before the performance to ensure you’re comfortable.
+Feeling good in what you wear will help boost your confidence.

-The big day is here!
+The big day is finally here!
 Stay grounded with these simple reminders:

-• Eat a light, protein-rich meal 1–2 hours beforehand.
+• Eat a light, protein-rich meal 1–2 hours beforehand to fuel your body.

-• Warm up slowly and calmly — no frantic last-minute runs.
+• Warm up slowly and calmly — avoid frantic last-minute runs through your pieces.

 Preparing for a spring recital doesn’t have to be stressful.
-With guidance from your private teacher and intentional practice, mindful preparation, and the right mindset, you can walk onto that stage ready to shine.
-Embrace the moment, trust your preparation, and most importantly — enjoy the music.
+With guidance from your private teacher, plus intentional practice, mindful preparation, and the right mindset, you can walk onto that stage ready to shine.

 bottom of page